AmruthReddy18/Product-Classification-using-LLM/README.md

-**Product Classification using Language Models**
+🛒 Product Classification using Language Models

-**Overview**
+📋 Overview
 This project demonstrates the use of a language model to classify products into their respective departments based on the Instacart dataset.
-It leverages the Falcon-7B model to generate text predictions from product names.
+It leverages the Falcon-7B model to generate predictions from product names.

-**Features**
+✨ Features

-1.Merges product and department datasets for training.
+🔗 Dataset Merging: Combines product and department datasets for effective training.

-2.Utilizes advanced machine learning libraries like Transformers and PEFT for model training and fine-tuning.
+🛠️ Model Training & Fine-tuning: Utilizes advanced libraries like Transformers and PEFT for model training and optimization.

-3.Implements a text generation pipeline for product classification.
+🧾 Product Classification Pipeline: Implements a robust text generation pipeline to classify products.

-4.Evaluates model performance against a test dataset.
+📊 Model Evaluation: Assesses performance using a separate test dataset.

-**Technologies Used**

-1.Python

-2.Pandas

-3.Transformers

-4.PEFT

-5.Datasets

-**Dataset**
+🛠️ Technologies Used
+🐍 Python
+🗃️ Pandas
+🔄 Transformers
+🎛️ PEFT
+📂 Datasets
+📂 Dataset

-The datasets used in this project were downloaded from Kaggle's Instacart Market Basket Analysis.
-The main files used include:
+The datasets used were sourced from Kaggle's Instacart Market Basket Analysis.
+The key files include:

-**orders.csv:** Contains order information.
+📦 orders.csv: Contains order-level information.

-**products.csv:** Contains product information, including names and IDs.
+📋 products.csv: Includes product details like names and IDs.

-**departments.csv:** Contains department information for each product.
+🏷️ departments.csv: Lists department information associated with each product.

-**Prerequisites**

-Make sure you have the following installed:
+⚙️ Installation & Prerequisites
+Ensure the following dependencies are installed before running the project:

-1.Python 3.6 or higher
+🐍 Python 3.6 or higher

-2.Pip

-**Acknowledgments**
+📦 Pip
+To install required libraries, run:

+bash
+Copy code
+pip install -r requirements.txt
+🙌 Acknowledgments
+Special thanks to:

-Hugging Face Transformers
+🤗 Hugging Face for their Transformers library.

-PEFT
+🛠️ PEFT for providing efficient fine-tuning options.

-Kaggle Instacart Market Basket Analysis
+🏆 Kaggle for the Instacart Market Basket dataset.